deepennyway/weavers-almanac/src/dice/dice-template.md

 - Place this die in context with the rest of the world.
 What does its power represent within the world of Mnemonic?
 (2-3 sentences)
 - What happens when the player rolls this die?
 What power does it hold?

-> When you weave with [this die], consider the following:
+> When someone weaves with this die:
 >
 > - Ask the player to frame the die in context of their own character's memories.
-> - Ask the player why their character rolls this die in particular.
+> - Ask the player why their character rolls *this* die in particular.
 The character might not know themselves.